HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 #### Step03: Select a compute resource

-Select the destination compute resource for your created vm.
+Select the destination compute resource for the created VM.

 ![vmware-pre-settings-4.png](./images/vmware-pre-settings-4.png)